UMAprotocol/UMIPs/UMIPs/umip-118.md

 ## Implementation

 ```
-1. Query IDLE/ETH price from SushiSwap using 5-minute TWAP.
+1. Query IDLE/ETH price from SushiSwap using the TWAP length passed in ancillary data, or a 5-minute TWAP if none is present.
-2. Query the ETH/USD price as per UMIP-6.
+2. Query the ETH/USD price as per UMIP-6 using the TWAP length passed in ancillary data, or a 5-minute TWAP if none is present.
 3. Multiply IDLE/ETH price in step 1 with ETH/USD price from step 2.
 4. Round result from step 3 to 8 decimals to get the IDLE/USD price.
 5. (for USD/IDLE) Take the inverse of the result of step 3.